 I recommend starting with weekly posts that way you have more time to plan ahead.
 For me, I’m sticking to posting on Tuesday nights at 8:30 PHT.

-Choose quality over quantity any time.
+Choose quality over quantity at any time.
 This is how you get people to read your blog and grow your community.
 What’s the point of creating posts full of fluff?
 You gotta impress them and give them value: content that resonates.

 Content Creation Plan